basememara/swift-strong-reference-cycle-sample/README.md

-# swift-strong-reference-cycle-sample
+# Memory Leaks and Resource Management in Swift and iOS
-Code to illustrate strong reference cycle and for using with Xcode Instruments: http://basememara.com/memory-leaks-resource-management-swift-ios
+Code to illustrate strong reference cycle and for using with Xcode Instruments: https://iosmentor.io/memory-leaks-and-resource-management-in-ios/